 Follow the steps outlined here, check out the templates, and let us know in the comments below if you’ve found the perfect logo colour scheme for your company and which it is.
 We’d love to hear from you.

-To ensure you're up-to-date, be sure to read our roundup of the latest 2021 colour trends or check out our post on the jewel tones colour trend.
-We'vee also got a great post on colour psychology that you'll love.
+Ensure you're up-to-date, read our roundup of the latest 2022 colour trends or check out our post on the jewel tones colour trend.
+We've got a great post on colour psychology that you'll love.
 Last, but not least, check out the articles and tutorials we've selected for you: